RangHo/project-lemonade/README.md

 from my incomplete recollection of the source code.
 Some sources that I was able to *print out* and bring to society are heavily updated since.
 So...
 Technically, I'm not breaking any rules.
 Just letting you know!

+## Okay, but *why* these languages?

+......They do beg for this question, don't they?

+Like any other military organizations in other countries, South Korea Navy requires thorough screening for any binaries that are installed on devices connected to the Korean military intranet.
+Therefore, I had to come up with something that I can get my hands on.
+Although a version of Anaconda distribution of Python was available, its massive size made its installation virtually impossible over a 10KB/s satellite network.

+Then, I was left with the following choices:
+* Python
+* Perl and Bash shell script from Git
+* PowerShell 5 built into Windows 10
+* VBA included in Hancom Office Hancell
+* JavaScript available in Chrome

+Of course, Python and JavaScript is just boring at this point, so I decided to spice things up by choosing exotic languages that no one uses.

+Yep, at the end of the day, I wanted to be a hipster.

 ## List of programs

 | Name | Description |